 Take the weight off your feet as you rest on the warm sand of the South China Sea coast or observe the traditional way of life of farmers and fishermen of Hoi An’s scenic countryside.

 Hoi An’s surrounds are ideal for exploring by bicycle, for a leisurely ride through friendly areas on Cam Nam island and beyond.
 Our expert guides can outfit you with comfortable bikes, and ensure that a van with plenty of refreshments is always within reach.

-Contact Ker & Downey today to weave this Vietnamese treasure into your Southeast Asia itinerary.
+Contact your Ker & Downey luxury travel expert to weave this Vietnamese treasure into your Southeast Asia itinerary.